eclipse-archived/antenna/README.md

 * a sources.zip containing all sources of the dependencies, and
 * a processing report.

-Learn more about Antenna in [What Antenna Does](antenna-documentation/src/site/markdown/what-antenna-does.md.vm).
+Learn more about Antenna in [What Antenna Does](antenna-documentation/src/site/markdown/what-antenna-does.md).

-### Install and Build Antenna
+### Install and build Antenna

-##### Prerequisites
-In order to be able to build antenna, you need to provide some dependencies, which are not currently on maven central:
+You need to provide some dependencies, which are not now on maven central, e.g.
 - org.eclipse.sw360:datahandler:3.1.0
 - org.eclipse.sw360:src-licenseinfo:3.1.0

-Those dependencies can be build from the sourcecode of the project on [SW360](https://github.com/eclipse/sw360).
+which can be build from the sourcecode on [SW360](https://github.com/eclipse/sw360).

+After all dependencies are present, you can build Antenna and deploy it in your local repository via

 Please also note that some dependencies of SW360antenna are only available for Java 8.
-Hence, you will need to use Java 8 to build the project.
+So you need to use Java 8 to build the project.

-##### Main Install and Build

-After all dependencies are present, you can build and deploy Antenna in your local repository via

-If you want to build antenna withouth the p2 parts, use
+If you want to build antenna without the p2 parts, use

 <pre>
 $ <b>mvn install</b>